hvoleti/Diabetes_Prediction/README.md

 # Diabetes_Prediction
-To predict whether a person has diabetes or not with the help of Machine Learning.
+To predict whether a person has diabetes or not with the help of KNN Algorithm